Strategic Brief, Decision-Layer Architecture for Agentic AI

 Industry leaders like Brookfield and Blackstone have already started the agentic journey.
 The rest of the market is catching up at varying levels of data and AI maturity.
 Firms that get their data infrastructure right now will be the ones who deploy AI meaningfully.
 Those that don't will be locked out when the window closes.

-Our answer
+The answer

 FDEs meet clients where they are

-Forward Deployed Engineers offer readiness assessments, data engineering, agentic design and build, and optimization services.
+Forward Deployed Engineers (FDEs) offer readiness assessments, data engineering, agentic design and build, and optimization services.
 This is not a one-size-fits-all product play.
 It is a high-touch, expert-led capability that unlocks value at every point on the client maturity curve, from data clean-up to full agentic deployment.

 The market maturity curve